How Much Does It Cost to Live In Pakistan?

 This percentage can go lower or higher, depending on where you go shopping.

-The next expense is rent, but given than only 16% of an average paycheck gets spent on rent, it testifies to the fact that rent isn’t expensive.
+The next expense is rent, but given that only 16% of an average paycheck gets spent on rent, it testifies to the fact that rent isn’t expensive.

-Restaurants and transportation are another significant factor for the wallet, while utilities and sports are equally important in Pakistan, if we’re looking at these percentages.
+Restaurants and transportation are other significant factors for the wallet, while utilities and sports are equally important in Pakistan if we’re looking at these percentages.